dioptre/docs/content/learn-code-basic/1-the-internet.md

 alert("hello mulan");
 ```

+## Further

 Also we won't be covering a lot today, but javascript has a **LOT** of functions.
 [Check them out one day.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) But for now let's have some fun.

+To actually see the internet at work right click on your browser window and click *"inspect"* and take a look around.